Antonio-Gabriel/questionnaire_api/README.md

 }
 ```

-if you have docker and docker-compose installed just need to do this.
+if you have docker and docker-compose installed, you can run the following command after completing the above guidelines.

 ```shell
 docker-compose up --build